Beijing Winter Olympics 2022 Digest: Germany crash out of ice hockey against Slovakia | DW | 15.02.2022

 But there was to be no repeat in Beijing.

-Austria's Anna Gasser won snowboarding gold in the Women's Big Air with a total score of 185.50, beating off competition from New Zealand's Zoi Sadowski-Synnott (silver) and Japanese duo Kokomo Murase (bronze) and Reira Iwabuchi (fourth).
+Anna Gasser of Austria won snowboarding gold in the women's snowboarding big air with a total score of 185.50, beating off competition from New Zealand's Zoi Sadowski Synnott (silver) and Japanese duo Kokomo Murase (bronze) and Reira Iwabuchi (fourth).

-Gasser, who only started snowboarding 12 years ago, aged 18, defended her Olympic title from Pyeongchang by landing the first double cork 1260 in women's snowboard history.
+Gasser, who only started snowboarding 12 years ago at the age of 18, defended her Olympic title from Pyeongchang by landing the first double cork 1260 in women's snowboard history.

-On the piste, Switzerland's Corinne Suter took gold in the Alpine Downhill, edging out tough Italian competition from Sofia Goggia (silver), Nadia Delago (bronze) and Elena Curtoni (fifth).
+On the piste, Corinne Suter of Switzerland took gold in the Alpine downhill, edging out tough Italian competition from Sofia Goggia (silver), Nadia Delago (bronze) and Elena Curtoni (fifth).
 Germany's Kira Weidle finished just outside the medals in fourth.

-Compatriot Mathilde Gremaud added to Switzerland's medal haul in the Women's Freestyle.
+Compatriot Mathilde Gremaud added to the Swiss gold medal haul in the women's freestyle.